 Well that’s the closer of the album and it’s very dramatic.
 And I’m not quite sure what he’s singing about on it, but it’s a classic Bowie ballad.
 He’s singing in his handsomest voice, a very deep, very sonorous voice.
 And I can’t give too much away about it because honestly, I don’t know exactly what it’s about, if it’s about being in a real prison or being imprisoned in your mind.
 Again, it’s certainly not about him; he’s singing as the voice of somebody.

 Rolling Stone, 15 January 2013

 The angst-ridden lyrics of ‘Heat’ were dark enough to prompt Visconti to ask Bowie for an explanation.

+It could be about prison, loneliness and sociopathic detachment.
 The lyrics are so bleak I asked him what he was talking about.
 ‘Oh, it’s not about me,’ he said.
 None of these songs are.
 He’s an observer.

 The Times, 12 January 2013

 ‘Heat’ is a majestic finale to The Next Day, with Gail Ann Dorsey’s fretless bass combining with layers guitar feedback to create an atmospheric bed for Bowie’s vocals.
 The clearest antecedent is Scott Walker’s ‘The Electrician’ from the 1978 album Nite Flights, which inhabits a similarly shadowy domain.